evkx/evkx.github.io/content/models/zeekr/001/001_FR/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 539 liters.
 With the rear seat down, it is 1411 liters.
-On the roof, you can load up to 100kg.
+On the roof, you can load up to 100 kg (220,5 lbs).
 Under the hood, there is frunk with more storage room.
-This frunk is 32 liters.
-The maxium weight of the car is 3080kg, and with the base weight of 2350 kg, you can max load 730 kg, including driver and passengers.
+This frunk is 32 liters (1,1 CU FT).
+The maxium weight of the car is 3080 kg (6790 lbs), and with the base weight of 2350 kg (5181 lbs), you can max load 730 kg (1609 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 2000, and on unbraked, it is 750kg.
+The maximum total weight on a braked trailer is 2000, and on unbraked, it is 750 kg (4409/1653 lbs).
 ### Availability & Pricing

 This model had a world premiere on 14.04.2021, and deliveries started in October 2021.